KiCad/kicad-source-mirror/Documentation/development/compiling.md

 The KICAD_SCRIPTING_MODULES option is used to enable building and installing the Python modules supplied by KiCad.
 This option is enabled by default.

+## Python 3 Scripting Support ## {#python3}

+The KICAD_SCRIPTING_PYTHON3 option is used to enable building of the Python 3 interface instead of Python 2.
+This option is disabled by default.

 ## wxPython Scripting Support ## {#wxpython_opt}

 The KICAD_SCRIPTING_WXPYTHON option is used to enable building the wxPython interface into